 So, what’s the best place to sell photos online?
-There are many publications such as online magazines, blogs, catalogues, that are ready to pay you, if they like your art.
-So let’s go ahead and discover 10 amazing websites, that offer the opportunity to sell images online and increase your income.
+There are many publications such as online magazines, blogs, catalogs that are ready to pay you if they like your art.
+So let’s go ahead and discover 10 amazing websites that offer the opportunity to sell photos online and make some money.

 The greatest thing about Shutterstock is that your ownership of the images is protected: you can put watermarks on the images!
 Once you become a contributor, you will get monthly payments from Shutterstock, 20-30% for each image download.

 Why should you pick Etsy as the platform for selling your photographs?
 For one, Etsy has a huge audience and an army of fans.
 The potential number of users that might view your art exceeds 30 million.

-Alamy might not be the most popular option for selling stock images, as it has fewer users than some alternatives but it can still be an excellent choice for you.
-Your rights as an author are gonna be reserved and you will have no copyright issues.
+Alamy might not be the most popular option for selling stock images, as it has fewer users than some alternatives but it can still be a decent option for you.
+According to the website, your rights as an author are gonna be reserved and you will have no copyright issues.

-iStock, one of the most popular websites among photographers, still has a few disadvantages alongside its many advantages.
+iStock, one of the two most popular websites where you can sell your photos online, still has a few disadvantages alongside its many advantages.
 It’s a wonderful place to get started with, as the website structure and rules for getting started are very simple.

 It’s also important to note that if you agree to sell your photos exclusively on iStock, you become a committed user and as a reward get paid a 22-45% share from your sells.

 Here’s the important point about iStock: Though it is owned by Getty Images, a famous resource of royalty-free stock photos, vectors, and illustrations, in contrast to Getty, iStock doesn’t absolutely require exclusivity.
 You can still sell your photos elsewhere.
 But you can, if you choose to, become exclusive with iStock and reap all the benefits.
 It’s like having an “exclusivity talk,” basically.